maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 - `typename...
 Args` - Arguments supplied to the constructor of `H`.

 - `int64_t label` - Explicit label of the handler.
-If no label is given, this handler is used based on the types of the operations of `H` (the innermost handler that handles an invoked operation is used).
+If no label is given, this handler is used based on the types of the commandss of `H` (the innermost handler that handles the invoked command is used).

 - `std::function<typename H::BodyType()> body` - The handled computation.